 Kittens are born with a nervous system that is not fully developed, and birth defects may not become apparent until they begin to walk.
 In some cases, evidence of an inherited disorder may not be seen until the cat has reached adulthood, even though the defect has been present since birth.

 In cerebellar hypoplasia, the cerebellum does not develop completely.
-This is caused by exposure of the kitten to feline panleukopenia virus/parvovirus while in the womb.
+This is caused by exposure of the kitten to feline panleukopenia virus (parvovirus) while in the womb.
 The kitten typically has a tremor that does not worsen as the cat matures, and affected animals can be good pets.
-Hydrocephalus can also be found in animals with cerebellar disorders.
+Magnetic resonance imaging (MRI) is used to diagnose the disorder.
+Hydrocephalus or hydranencephaly can also be found in animals with cerebellar disorders.

 Congenital vestibular disease has been reported in Burmese cats.
 The vestibular system, located within the brain and middle and inner ear, is responsible for maintaining balance.
 Kittens born with dysfunction of the vestibular system have impaired balance and posture and may be permanently deaf.
 There is no treatment, but animals can learn to compensate, improving their balance and posture.